KamiKami222/LFI-Cheat-sheet/LFI Cheat Sheet.md

 **Traversal from existent folder:** utils/scripts/(Any suspected path)../../../../../etc/passwd

-**Truncated paths -** after 4096 Bytes, PHP will drop anything after 4096 bytes.
+**Truncated paths -** PHP will drop anything after 4096 bytes. assuming a php code that tries to append ".php" to the included parameter, truncated path can be used to forcefully ommit ".php" from the parameter to allow path traversal with a normal path, ex: /etc/passwd
 <?php
 include("includes/".$_GET['param1'].".php");
 ?>